Dusk System Requirements — What's Verified

 - Linux: Ubuntu 24.04, Arch, or Fedora supported

-These are not your everyday user requirements — they’re for compiling Dusk yourself.
+These are not your everyday user requirements — they’re for compiling Dusklight yourself.
 If you’re downloading the prebuilt binaries, you don’t need any of this.

 The One Measured Performance Datapoint

-To our knowledge, only one outlet has published a measured Dusk benchmark in the first 24 hours after launch:
+To our knowledge, only one outlet has published a measured Dusklight benchmark in the first 24 hours after launch:

 “Even when pushing it to 90 FPS, it will still stick below 11W battery drain.” — Steam Deck HQ, Steam Deck review